 - Appointment preference is given to members with knowledge/experience relevant to the committee’s purposes.

-- Members may only serve on one committee at a time.
+- Members may only apply to and serve on one committee at a time.

 What do volunteers do?